Lauderdale Road Spanish & Portuguese Synagogue

 The Lauderdale Road Spanish & Portuguese Synagogue, more commonly called the Lauderdale Road Synagogue, is an Orthodox Jewish congregation and synagogue, located in Maida Vale on Lauderdale Road in the City of Westminster, West London, England, in the United Kingdom.

-The synagogue is the community hub of the S&P Sephardi Community, also known as Qahal Qadosh Shaar Shamayim (Hebrew translation: "The Holy Congregation of the Gate of Heaven").
+The synagogue is the community hub of the S&P Sephardi Community, also known as Qahal Qadosh Shaar Shamayim (Hebrew: "The Holy Congregation of the Gate of Heaven").
 The congregation worships in the Sephardi rite, and it is the oldest Jewish community and largest of Sephardi origin in the United Kingdom.

 The synagogue, completed in 1896, was designated as a Grade II listed building in 1989.